Hotel brands are pausing development in Russia, but they aren’t pulling out completely

 “But it’s also an act of solidarity,” Bush added, “to say that we stand with the Ukrainian people.”

-Joanna Piacenza, head of industry intelligence at Morning Consult, said THAT with the conflict top of mind for so many people at the moment, “the lost sales for companies that come with pausing are nothing compared to the reputational risk.”
+Joanna Piacenza, head of industry intelligence at Morning Consult, said that with the conflict top of mind for so many people at the moment, “the lost sales for companies that come with pausing are nothing compared to the reputational risk.”

 Michael Bellisario, a senior equity research analyst at Baird covering the hotel sector, said pulling out of the country is more complicated for hotels than for other kinds of businesses such as restaurants.
 “In some cases, the big brands are operating the hotels, and in some cases they’re … franchised,” he said.
-“And it’s not as simple as, ‘Hey, we’re done.’”
+“And it’s not as simple as, ‘Hey, we’re done.’ ”

 Last week, McDonald’s and Starbucks both announced that they were temporarily suspending operations in Russia.
 McDonald’s owns and operates 84 percent of its 850 restaurants in the country, while Starbucks’ 130 Russian stores are owned and run by Kuwait-based franchisee Alshaya Group.